evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions/type-aliases/BaseCallParams.md

 > `optional` `readonly` **blockTag**: [`BlockParam`](/reference/tevm/actions/type-aliases/blockparam/)

 The block number or block tag to execute the call at.
 Defaults to `latest`.
+- bigint: The block number to execute the call at
+- Hex: The block hash to execute the call at
+- BlockTag: The named block tag to execute the call at Notable block tags:
+- 'latest': The cannonical head
-Setting to `pending` will run the tx against a block built with the pending tx in the txpool that have not yet been mined.
+- 'pending': A block that is optimistically built with transactions in the txpool that have not yet been mined
+- 'forked': If forking the 'forked' block will be the block the chain was forked at

 ### caller?